open-pioneer/trails-openlayers-base-packages/.changeset/hot-parrots-grab.md

 "@open-pioneer/basemap-switcher": minor
 ---

-It is no longer possible to use the BasemapSwitcher within a Form/Field.
-However, it is still possible to provide an accessibility conform label (for details see the packages Readme).
+It is no longer possible to use the BasemapSwitcher within a Chakra Form/Field to an automatic label id.
+However, it is still possible to provide a label for accessibility via the props `aria-label` and `aria-labelledby` (for details see the packages README).